 It will host within the organization’s premises.
 Use the server to deploy reports, and you can share those data analytics across the organization.

 We can publish the required workbooks to this Tableau server using the Desktop so that all the users with the required permissions can access that tutorial report.
 And you can control who can View, Interact, and Edit within the permissions section.

 It allows the users to ask questions and get answers from the published data source.
-For instance, when you type the Sum of Sales Vs. Profit question, it generates a report.
+For instance, when you type the Sum of Sales Vs. Profit question generates a report.

-This server has an option to create subscriptions.
+This server has the option to create subscriptions.
 With this option, subscribers get an email notification when an update is in the published report.

 Compared to Online, it is more secure because it resides within the company firewall, which provides extra security.
-You can also host it in a cloud such as Google Cloud, Azura, and AWS in some scenarios.
+In some scenarios, you can also host it in a cloud such as Google Cloud, Azura, and AWS.

 A cloud-based platform allows us to distribute, share, and collaborate on dashboards in a secure environment.
 Tableau or a third-party partner maintains the cloud network performance.

 All the reports will host in the cloud, and users with permissions can view them.
 However, it means all the users who want to access it must have a service license.
 So no guest access to the online server.

 Workbooks published online must use the Data Extract option that must refresh regularly.